mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Male Shi’awei Travellers also have the following modifiers applied to their characteristics: STR-1, END+1

 Traits Shi’awei Travellers all possess the following traits:
-Echolocation (30m): Shi’awei use a highly sensitive echolocation sense to navigate their environment, effectively allowing them to ‘see’ underwater or in complete darkness to a range of 30 metres.
+Echolocation (30m): Shi’awei use a highly sensitive echolocation sense to navigate their environment, effectively allowing them to ‘see’ underwater or in complete darkness to a range of 30 meters.

 Fast Metabolism (+1): Shi’awei have a heightened metabolism and very fast reactions.
 They gain DM+1 to initiative rolls.

 Natural Weapon (grippers, 2D): Shi’awei have large grippers on two of their arms that they can use to bludgeon enemies.
 The grippers do 2D damage and use the Melee (natural) skill.

-Swimmer (9m): Shi’awei are superb swimmers and can move through water at a speed of 9 metres.
+Swimmer (9m): Shi’awei are superb swimmers and can move through water at a speed of 9 meters.

 Careers The following careers from the Traveller Core Rulebook are all suitable for the Shi’awei: Drifter, Entertainer, Noble and Rogue.